mmichellesvv/Anylang-Excel-Translation-Tool/README.md

 ```
 - `from_lang`: The language code of the source language (e.g., `"ru"` for Russian).
 - `to_lang`: The language code of the target language (e.g., `"uk"` for Ukrainian).
+-
+## Languages Catalogue
+Look into - **catalogue.txt**

 ### Example

-To translate an Excel file from Russian to English:
+To translate an Excel file from Russian to Ukrainian:
 ```bash
 python translate_excel.py ru uk
 ```

-This will process the first `.xlsx` file found in the directory and save the translated file with a prefix indicating the target language.
+**IMPORTANT**: This script will process the **first** .xlsx file it finds in the directory and save the translated file with a prefix indicating the target language. **Ensure that only the file you want to translate is in the folder!**

 ## License